 In comparison, before same-sex marriage was legalized in New Jersey in 2013, the state recognized same-sex marriage licenses from out of state, although it did not allow issuance of its own licenses.
 In the context of divorce, if the same-sex couple resided in New Jersey and had a valid marriage license from another state, their marriage was subject to the same divorce laws as any other married couple.
 [This is still true in New Jersey.]

 We hope this helps to clarify the issues before the Supreme Court.
-If you have any questions about same-sex marriage or divorce in New Jersey, whether you married here or in a different state, please contact us to schedule a free attorney consultation and get the answers you need.
+If you have any questions about same-sex marriage or divorce in New Jersey, whether you married here or in a different state, please contact us to schedule an initial attorney consultation and get the answers you need.